-It’s not just dogs and cats that trot through our veterinary practice door.
-Some of our patients slither, hop, and fly to us for care.
-Here is a short list of some of the most unusual creatures we have treated over the years.
+It’s not just dogs and cats that trot through veterinary practice doors.
+Some patients slither, hop, and fly to us for care.
+Here are 4 exotic pets that delight veterinarians when they show up for a visit.

 Native to Australia, sugar gliders are marsupials that grow to an average adult weight of 5 to 6 ounces.
 The ‘sugar’ part of their name refers to their sweet tooth and preference for all manner of fruit.
 The ‘glider’ part of their name refers to a flap of skin linking their forearms and legs that allow the creature to ‘fly’ from tree limb-to-limb in search of food.

 Sugar gliders are social creatures and most behaviorists agree that sugar gliders, like birds, do best in groups of at least two.

 Good health in sugar gliders is distinguished by bright, clear eyes, a moist noise, pink gums, a smooth coat, elasticity to its gliding membrane, and the ability to grip with all four feet.

 Good health in sugar gliders is linked to a balanced diet consisting of a variety of fresh fruits, vegetables, and a commercial source of protein and/or insects.
 Because sugar gliders can be infected by and harbor pathogens that can also infect humans (Cryptosporidium, Giardia, Leptospira, Salmonella, and Toxoplasma), cages should be kept clean and pet owners should wash hands thoroughly after handling.

 While Brookfield doesn’t want to discourage any existing sugar glider owners, we strongly discourage owners from acquiring a sugar glider for the first time.
 Their housing, behavioral, and nutritional needs are involved enough to require a considerable amount of time, money, and personal investment.
 It’s easy to fail as an owner of a sugar glider and that would be heartbreaking for everyone involved.